Jim Strickland (politician): 2019 election

 In January 2019, Strickland announced his intention to run for a second term.
 He was challenged by former mayor W.W.
 Herenton and Shelby County Commissioner Tami Sawyer.
 Strickland won re-election to a second term, garnering 62% of the votes cast for Mayor in one of the lowest turnout elections since the current Mayor/Council form of government was approved in 1966.

 Personal life

 Strickland and his wife, Melyne, have two children.
-His brother, Brian Strickland, is a television writer and producer for The Masked Singer.
+His son Brian Strickland is a television writer and producer for The Masked Singer.